build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 	       KeyName=my-key \
 	--capabilities CAPABILITY_NAMED_IAM --region us-east-1
 ```
 4. Replace the values (myfamousbucket, buildonaws, MyBuildOnAWSVPC, us-east-1, ami-06ca3ca175f37dd66 ,my-key) with your desired default parameter values. ami-06ca3ca175f37dd66 is the AMI for EC2 For Amazon Linux 2023 in us-east-1 region.
-Choose an AMI for  EC2 For Amazon Linux 2023 for the region in which you are deploying this stack.
+Choose a pre-built [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkpthnec2aws&sc_geo=mult&sc_country=mult&sc_outcome=acq) (AMI)  for  [EC2](https://aws.amazon.com/ec2/getting-started/) For Amazon Linux 2023 for the region in which you are deploying this stack.
 The purpose of this EC2 Instance which will be spun up is to populate the S3 bucket with the Jupyter notebook, pre-trained models, and raw data for our tutorial.
 After the S3 bucket is populated, the EC2 instance is spun down.
 5. Next Login to the AWS console in which the tutorial setup will be done and validate that everything has been created properly.
 Look at all the Infrastructure resources that have been created for our tutorial.
 Go to the S3 bucket that has been created as part of this (In my case the name of the newly created S3 bucket is `myfamousbucket`).
 6. Take a quick look at the folder structure inside the S3 bucket.
 Here is how the folder structure should look like :-
 ![Shows the contents of the S3 bucket created by the Cloudformation template](images/s3bucket_data.png)